Our renowned program that has happens annually in Brazil and Switzerland will continue with its networking and workshops

 Natural Bone creates new hydrogel based on natural tripolymers for bone bioengineering.

-Leandra Santos Baptista – gcell 3D Cell Culture, Rio de Janeiro
+Leandra Santos Baptista – gcell 3D Cell Culture, Federal University of Rio de Janeiro

 First-ever humanized 3D obese adipose tissue construct for obesity and metabolic syndrome drug screening.

 Leonardo Foti – Hyla Biotech, Federal University of Paraná